UDI – Unique Device Identification

 Unique item number Unique identification of products and their packaging for medical devices as well as in-vitro diagnostics products.UDI-DI

-Device Identifier (DI), i.e. identity for a Medical Device.
+Device Identifier (DI), i.e. the identity of a Medical Device.

 GTIN